 Form of the Prize:

-4. Two letters of recommendation (beyond a letter from the nominator).
-IMPORTANT: For those submitting letters of recommendation, each letter writer may only submit letters of recommendation for TWO Hall prize nominees each year.
-Please be sure to pass this information to letter writers as you request letters of recommendation.
+- Two additional letters of recommendation (IMPORTANT: For those submitting letters of recommendation, each letter writer may only submit letters of recommendation for TWO Hall Prize nominees each year.
+Please be sure to pass this information to letter writers as you request letters of recommendation.)

 - A draft citation, if your nominee were to receive the award.